KastnerRG/Read_the_docs/docs/project1.rst

 Submission
 ~~~~~~~~~~

-Place your code on your Bitbucket repository.
-Put separate assignments in separate folders.
-Name each folder "projectX" where X is the assignment number.
+Place your code on your private Bitbucket or GitHub repository.
+Give collaborator or read-only access to the TAs, whose email addresses and usernames will be made available on Piazza.
+Put separate assignments in separate folders; name each folder according to the project.
 Place your report directly under your project folder.

 10) Grading Rubric
 ------------------